parrotbait/CorkWeather/README.md

 * Documentation
 * Add tap actions to see weather for the next few days
 * General code cleanup
+* MVVM implementation.
+I'm still not very comfortable with the MVVM implemented here.
+For two reasons.
+    1. Mostly because right now it is completely static, the view cannot respond to model changes and vice versa.
+To make it work we can use closures or delegates but these are potentially error prone and just adding more code into the mix.
+RxSwift is another option but the size and complexity of it makes me wary about introducing it to any project.
+This article: https://getpocket.com/a/read/847385006 provides some interesting ways around this problem which I may investigate in future.
+    2. The view model has too much in it, it does database loading, weather fetching, reverse geocoding amongst other things.
+This is a very simple app, in a production environment this could get out of control very easily.
+It does feel a little that stuff has been moved from the VC to the VM as described here: http://khanlou.com/2015/12/mvvm-is-not-very-good/ and http://www.danielhall.io/the-problems-with-mvvm-on-ios I like the idea of separating into Bindings, Data Source and Responder classes.
+If I add more functionality to this test app I may explore some of these possibilities.

 ## Features